- For apparently the first time, a person has been reinfected by COVID-19

 - This has implications for immunity, as well as potential vaccines

 A man in Hong Kong has been diagnosed with a second bout of COVID-19, four months after recovering from his first.
 Experts are concerned by the case, which appears to show that immunity to the coronavirus may be short-lived.
-For some people, at least, it appears you can have coronavirus reinfection.

 The 33-year-old man experienced mild symptoms during his first bout of coronavirus.
 He has not experienced any symptoms from his second infection.
 The reinfection may not have been noticed, but the man recently returned from a trip to Spain and was tested upon arrival in Hong Kong.
 Researchers noted that the second infection was “caused by a new virus that he acquired recently rather than prolonged viral shedding.”